-Fido can come too for just £10 a night (they’ll even get treats and an on-loan dog blanket).
-The hotel’s location on the north Norfolk Coast equates to canine heaven: salt marshes, sand dunes and cliffs, oh my… See more pet-friendly hotels in Norfolk.
+Fido can stay in some rooms £10 a night; request when booking.
+They’ll get treats and an on-loan dog blanket) and the hotel’s location on the north Norfolk Coast equates to canine heaven: salt marshes, sand dunes and cliffs, oh my… See more pet-friendly hotels in Norfolk.

 Little Smiths are very welcome.
 The restaurant has a children’s menu and highchairs; a travel cot (free) and an extra bed (£25 a night, for little Smiths aged 3–14) can be added to some rooms.
 (Just pipe up when you’re booking.)